airwallex/airwallex-login-widget/README.md

 interface WidgetInitOptions {
   /**
    * The URL of the logo to display in the login widget.
+   * The recommended size of the image is 72x72 px.
    */
   logoUrl: string;
   /**